tarantool/doc/doc/book/box/data_model.rst

 This alternative is simpler to use, and you do not have to dive deep into Lua.

 ``DDL`` is a built-in
 :doc:`Cartridge </book/cartridge/index>` module.
 Cartridge is a cluster solution for Tarantool.
-In its WebUI, there is a separate tab called "Schema".
-On this tab, you can define the schema, check its correctness, and apply it to the whole cluster.
+In its WebUI, there is a separate tab called "Code".
+On this tab, in the ``schema.yml`` file, you can define the schema, check its correctness, and apply it to the whole cluster.

 If you do not use Cartridge, you can still use the DDL module: put the following Lua code into the file that you use to run Tarantool.
 This file is usually called ``init.lua``.